bryanesmith/expenses/README.md

 # expenses

-Expense-tracking web application using AngularJS and PHP.
+RESTful expense-tracking web application using AngularJS and PHP.

 # Pre-reqs